McLarenCollege/dsa_public/correct-code-bottom-edge-homework.md

-Correct the below code such that we dont check below the bottom edge.
+Correct the below code such that we dont check below the bottom edge of the farm.

 ```js
 //correct the code below